THE HISTORY OF PET GROOMING

 Some of the shops provided grooming using unsafe and ineffective cage dryers.
-Lacking air conditioning, these “sweat shops” were already hot.
-With the introduction of pedestal stand blow dryers in the 1940’s they became nearly unbearable for employee and pet.
+Lacking air conditioning, these “sweatshops” were already hot.
+The introduction of pedestal stand blow dryers in the 1940s made them nearly unbearable for employees and pets.
 Trimming was laborious without electric clippers and modern supplies.
-No more than eight dogs a day can be in this environment and owners can only earn a limited income.
+No more than eight dogs a day can be in this environment, and owners can only earn a limited income.

-The late 1940’s introduced new grooming tools.
-Yet, the biggest contributing factor to today’s vast pet grooming market occurred in the middle 1950’s.
+The late 1940s introduced new grooming tools.
+Yet, the biggest contributing factor to today’s vast pet grooming market occurred in the middle 1950s.
 This is when the population explosion of dogs and cats began.
 The opportunity for pet grooming to become a viable profession had arrived.
 Pet grooming began to move out of the back room and away from the edge of town in rundown buildings.
-It moved downtown, to main street.
+It moved downtown to the main street.

-Through the centuries the pet dog and cat became an integral part of the family.
-When the United States zero birthrate became a near reality, Americans brought more pets into their homes than ever.
-The population, especially of smaller breeds like the Poodle, Pomeranian, Sheltie, Lhasa Apso, Shih-Tzu and Pekingese, exploded.
+Through the centuries, the pet dog and cat became integral to the family.
+When the United States’ zero birthrate became a near reality, Americans brought more pets into their homes than ever.
+The population exploded, especially of smaller breeds like the Poodle, Pomeranian, Sheltie, Lhasa Apso, Shih-Tzu, and Pekingese.
 People loved the furry cuddliness of their little friends.
 With the movement toward townhouses and condominiums, the smaller breeds fit better in the confined spaces of the new homes.
 They took up minimal space and were well-mannered travelers in automobiles.
 Perhaps the preference for smaller breeds is a functional necessity for today’s lifestyle.
-The question is, will grooming salons make the adjustment demanded by the changes in our modern day clients and their pets?
+The question is, will grooming salons make the adjustment demanded by the changes in our modern-day clients and their pets?

 Pet Grooming Salons Into the Next Millennia

-The ideal salon has stainless steel tubs with special drain traps designed specifically to catch the pet’s hairs.
+The ideal salon has stainless steel tubs with special drain traps designed to catch pet hairs.
 It has an automatic lift to set the larger pets in the bathing tub and a washer and dryer for towels.
 It includes ceiling-mounted blow dryers.
 No more hairballs in the dryer’s wheels and enough blowing power on medium heat to dry pets efficiently.
-The clippers have special wiring that boost amperage and yet operate at cooler temperatures.
+The clippers have special wiring that boosts amperage and operates at cooler temperatures.
 It has the latest design in cages built to last many years.
 Improved lighting enables employees to inspect the quality of their work.
 An emergency generator for power outages allows business activities to continue uninterrupted.
 The tiled bathing department has maintenance procedures posted.
 The advanced sanitation procedures include a “potty-walking” area. ♦

 LOST HISTORY OF THE CANINE RACE